yandex-cloud/docs/en/storage/s3/api-ref/lifecycles/get.md

 ### Response codes {#response-codes}

-If there is no configuration, {{ objstorage-name }} returns error code 404 `NoSuchLifecycleConfiguration`.
+If there is no configuration, Object Storage returns error code 404 `NoSuchLifecycleConfiguration`.

 For a list of other possible responses, see [#T](../response-codes.md).